mathewbarlow/data_visualization/README.md

 <b> era5_pwat_still_image.gif </b>

 Total amount of moisture in the atmosphere on a single day, made with ParaView.
+The effect of large mountain ranges is evident, as is the difference between the convective, bubbly nature of the tropics versus the baroclinic, swirly nature of the midlatitudes.

 <img width="400" src="images/era5_pwat_still_image.gif">